Exploring different subtypes of recurrent event Cox-regression models in modelling lifetime default risk: A tutorial: Abstract

 \section{Abstract}

 In the pursuit of modelling a loan's probability of default (PD) over its lifetime, repeat default events are often ignored when using Cox Proportional Hazard (PH) models.
 Excluding such events may produce biased and inaccurate PD-estimates, which can compromise financial buffers against future losses.
 Accordingly, we investigate a few subtypes of Cox-models that can incorporate recurrent default events.
-Using South African mortgage data, we explore both the Andersen-Gill (AG) and the Prentice-Williams-Peterson (PWP) spell-time models.
+We explore both the Andersen-Gill (AG) and the Prentice-Williams-Peterson (PWP) spell-time models using real-world data as an illustration.
 These models are compared against a baseline that deliberately ignores recurrent events, called the time to first default (TFD) model.
-Models are evaluated using Harrell’s c-statistic, adjusted Cox-Sell residuals, and a novel extension of time-dependent receiver operating characteristic (ROC) analysis.
-From these Cox-models, we demonstrate how to derive a portfolio-level term-structure of default risk, which is a series of marginal PD-estimates at each point of the average loan's lifetime.
+Our models are evaluated using Harrell's c-statistic, adjusted Cox-Sell residuals, and a novel extension of time-dependent receiver operating characteristic analysis.
+From these Cox-models, we demonstrate how to derive a portfolio-level term-structure of default risk, which is a series of marginal PD-estimates over the average loan's lifetime.
 While the TFD-- and PWP-models do not differ significantly across all diagnostics, the AG-model underperformed expectations.
-Depending on the prevalence of recurrent defaults, one may therefore safely ignore them when estimating lifetime default risk.
+We believe that our pedagogical tutorial, as accompanied by a codebase, would be of great value to practitioner and regulator alike.
 Accordingly, our work enhances the current practice of using Cox-modelling in producing timeous and accurate PD-estimates under IFRS 9.

 \keywords{Credit risk; IFRS 9; Lifetime probability of default; Survival analysis; Recurrent events.}

 \JEL{C33, C41, C52, G21.}

 \rule{1\columnwidth}{0.4pt} }